casasoftch/casawp/README.txt

 = 2.0.0 =

-* The plugin has been rewritten and renamed to CASAWP.
+* The plugin has been rewritten and renamed from casasync to CASAWP.

 == Upgrade Notice ==

+* Please follow the instructions upgrade-from-casasync.md if you are upgrading from casasync

 == Screenshots ==